- 1What Is a Calcium Channel Blocker?

 Continuous monitoring of the cardiac output.

-Laryngoscopy-induced bradycardia and vagally mediated hypotension can be treated with atropine pre-administration.
+Laryngoscopy-induced bradycardia and vagally mediated hypotension can be treated with Atropine pre-administration.

 In hemodynamically stable patients, gastrointestinal decontamination can occur if the ingested drug is sustained-release.